learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Plotting the Results

 Let's plot the result similarly to what we have done in the previous lab.
-This time though, let's iclude the training and the validation loss in the same plot.
+This time though, let's include the training and the validation loss in the same plot.
 We'll do the same thing for the training and validation accuracy.

 ```python